joe-antognini/joe-antognini.github.io/_posts/2019-07-31-ai-residency-reflections.md

 Some of the residents had a background in machine learning research and so already had a publication record they could point to in support of their conversion process.
-They also tended to have some projects in the works when they started and were able to get out publications earlier in the program.
-They were generally able to convert to research scientist positions.
+They also tended to have some projects in the works when they started and were able to get out publications earlier in the program which made it easier for them to convert to research scientist positions at the end of the year.
 Others like myself were coming from other fields and so we didn't have an ML publication record yet.
 Since the residency was only a year long, most of us had a few papers which had been submitted to different venues, but due to the timing of the conference submission processes, it was hard to have more than one accepted paper by the end of the residency.
 (And because my audio textures paper had been rejected from ICML I didn't have any).

-The recommendation for those of us who were new to ML was generally to extend the residency for another year before trying to apply for a research scientist position.
+The recommendation for those of us who didn't have many publications yet was generally to extend the residency for another year before trying to apply for a research scientist position.
 Another alternative was to apply for a research software engineer position (called rSWEs in the Googler lingo).
 Within Google Brain projects are normally conceived of by research scientists and rSWEs will move between different projects to implement the experiments when they require more infrastructure.
 In practice rSWEs within Google Brain have a lot of freedom to work on research projects that they find interesting.
 I wasn't especially keen on extending the residency, mostly for salary reasons.
-(Residents have a base salary that's somewhat comparable to an equivalent software engineer at Google, but they don't get any of the stock that makes up a substantial component of a normal Googler's total compensation.)
+(Residents have a base salary that's somewhat comparable to a SWE of an equivalent level at Google, but they don't get any of the stock or profit sharing that makes up a substantial component of a normal Googler's total compensation.)
 I had written a fair amount of code for the batch size project, so I decided to apply for an rSWE position.

-Like at a college campus, people at Google will often put up flyers in prominent locations advertising events and open positions.
+People at Google will often put up flyers in prominent locations advertising events and open positions.
 From one of these flyers I learned of an interesting new project to apply ML to meteorological data.
 The project was going to use a new, untapped data source and I felt I'd be well suited for it given my background in physics.
 There was a pretty clear use case for an associated product (always helpful for performance reviews at Google), and the project was just getting started, so it would be easy to make significant contributions.
 I talked to the engineer who was organizing the project and he thought I was a good fit, so I formally applied for the position.
 As a resident I only had to do two interviews rather than the usual five since I could point to my performance reviews in my conversion packet.

 I was simultaneously applying for a number of jobs outside of Google.
 We quickly learned that it was wise to look outside of Google even if your goal was to remain at Google.
-Google will be content to have you simply extend the residency, so sometimes you have to force their hand with an offer letter from another company.
+Google will be content to string you along and extend the residency as long as possible, so sometimes you have to force their hand with an offer letter from another company.
 Fortunately, having the magic dust of the Google name on your resume definitely helps you to get noticed by recruiters, but it's no guarantee of a job!
 I think I only heard back at all from maybe a quarter of the jobs I applied to.
 I also reached out to the CEO of a startup called [Whisper][21] whom I had met earlier in the residency.
 Back in September, he had contacted me through a mutual friend and pitched me his idea of using deep learning to do noise reduction in hearing aids.
 It was a great idea with a lot of potential, but I had only been at Google for two months at the time, so I demurred.
 But now that the residency was coming to an end, I reached out to him to see how the startup was going and asked if they were still looking for ML engineers.
 They were, so I interviewed with them and a few days later I got an offer.

 This offer put me in a bit of an awkward position with respect to my ongoing application with Google.
-I knew that it would be at least a month before they made a decision, so I had to decide whether to accept the startup offer or decline and hope that I got an offer from Google and continue to pursue applications at other large companies.
-Because of the timing of my interviews I wasn't able to leverage multiple offers against each other, although I don't think that would have been a huge help in my situation since an offer from Google is not really comparable to a startup offer.
+I knew that it would be at least a month before they made a decision, so I had to decide whether to accept the startup offer or decline and hope that I got an offer from Google and continue to pursue applications at other big companies.
+Because of the timing of my interviews I wasn't able to leverage any offers against any others like some of the other residents, although I don't think that would have been a huge help in my situation since an offer from Google is not really comparable to a startup offer.
 The startup will say that, well, of course we can't meet Google's base salary, but look at how much your stock options will be worth when we're a billion dollar company! and Google will easily beat the startup's base salary and will value the stock options at exactly $0.
 Ultimately I ended up deciding to work for the startup (and I'm still here a year later).
 I figured that good startup ideas come along rarely enough that it was worth taking a gamble.
 If things don't work out the Googles of the world will always be hiring in the future.

 One crucial mistake I made after I signed the startup's offer letter was to tell my manager.
 I wanted to withdraw my application for the rSWE position at Google